 The Supernatural Resurgence

-These movies have continued up to this day, with the likes of The Conjuring, featuring haunted house stories, continuing to thrive.
+These movies have continued up to this day, with the likes of The Conjuring, featuring haunted house stories, continuing to thrive and make lots of money.

 The Love For Found Footage Movies